A Little Bit About Us

-In the last 7 years Amy has gained a wealth of experience teaching Matwork Pilates in community and corporate venues, helping hundreds of clients improve their strength, flexibility and postural awareness.
-Amy is able to adapt exercises to suit a range of fitness and experience levels and uses small equipment such as bands, balls and foam rollers to keep sessions varied and challenging.
+Amy has gained a wealth of experience teaching Matwork Pilates in community and corporate venues, helping hundreds of clients improve their strength, flexibility and postural awareness.
+Amy adapts exercises to suit a range of fitness and experience levels and uses small equipment such as bands, balls and foam rollers to keep sessions varied and challenging.

 Amy has taken further training in ante-natal and post-natal Pilates and Pilates for breast-feeding mothers.
 She more recently qualified as a Leader in Running Fitness with England Athletics.